-When we ‘adopt’ a road, it means that the council becomes responsible for maintaining and repairing it.
-The developer or land owner is responsible for the road, until it has been adopted.
+When we ‘adopt’ a road, it means that we become responsible for maintaining and repairing it.
+The developer or land owner is responsible for the road, until it's been adopted.

 Existing private streets

 Private streets are ‘unadopted’ roads that are not maintained at public expense, which means that we're not responsible for cleaning or repairing them, even though they may be public rights of way to which highway and traffic law can be applied.

 Usually, the landowner or the owners of the properties fronting the street are responsible for its repair and maintenance.

 We'll adopt new private streets, as long as they’ve been constructed in accordance with our guidelines, by an agreement under Section 38 of the Highways Act 1980.

 We won't adopt existing private streets if they’re in poor condition, for example if they don’t have pavements, drainage or street lighting.

 Getting a road adopted

 If you want to get a road adopted, you'll need to give us notice under Section 37 of the Highways Act 1980.